OmerShubi/Mask-Detection-and-Proper-Wear/README.md

 #TODOS
 - code todos
-- second experiment : backbone, hypeprarmeters , transformations, change - im = im / im.max()
+- second experiment : run with second mode
 - finish report : results : acc, iou in chosen epoch, vis some predictions, second experiment, graphs in both.
 - before submission -
     - save & load model from google drive
     - check env creation and running
     - read project def
-    - Hide code cells and export report to html
+    - Hide code cells and export report to html and submit it
-    - delete unwanted files from repo and server

 python code for mask detection and for classifying proper wear.